ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 exceed (even if flow control and congestion control allow higher rates), and/or a lower-bound rate below which the application does not deem a data transfer useful.
 It is given in bits per second.

-### Parallel Use of Multiple Paths

-Type:
-: Boolean

-This property specifies whether an application considers it useful to transfer data across multiple paths between the same end hosts.
-Generally, in most cases, this will improve performance (e.g., achieve greater throughput).
-One possible side-effect is increased jitter, which may be problematic for delay-sensitive applications.

-The recommended default is to have this option.

 ### TCP-specific Property: User Timeout